 In conclusion of the above, we answered a very complex question of ‘what causes ocd to get worse’.
 It is important to be aware of the triggers and how to manage them.
 This will help you keep your OCD under control and minimize the distress caused by your symptoms.
 If you or someone you know has OCD, it is important to get help.
 There are many resources available that can help you understand and manage your symptoms.
 Remember, you are not alone in this journey.

 If you or someone you know is looking for a reliable and accessible source to get quality mental health care, do consider Therapy Mantra.
 We have a team of experienced mental health professionals who can help you learn how to manage your OCD symptoms.
 Our services are available from all across the globe at affordable rates.
-Contact us today to book a session or download our free Android or iOS app for more information.
+Contact us today to book a session or download our free OCD treatment app on Android or iOS for more information.